NicerHugs/basicRouter/README.md

 ```

-We've made a generic color route function, that accepts a single argument, which we use in the color function to set the color of the page.
+We've made a generic color route function, that accepts a single argument, which we use in the color function to set the color of the page (hint: it's the paramter we set earlier!).
 Using this setup, we should be able to navigate to `colors/{any CSS color name}` and our page should turn that color!
 To enable dynamic routing, we need to match actual routes with the keys included in our routes hash, and pull out and pass along the dynamic segments used in the route functions.
+Get ready for some regular expressions!
 Let's start with the route matching.
 Add the following to the router object:

 ```
 _registerRoutes: function() {